 If 2022 has a single must-watch movie, it's Everything Everywhere All at Once, the absurdist, imaginative sci-fi epic from directors Daniel Kwan and Daniel Scheinert.
 Michelle Yeoh stars as a laundromat owner, Evelyn, who must save the multiverse from a familiar foe by tapping into skills that alternate versions of herself from other universes have attained.

 The film jumps back and forth between a central universe and wild alternate ones showing paths Evelyn's life could have taken — including a world where everyone has hot dogs for fingers.
 What keeps Everything Everywhere from going off the rails, though, is that its primary focus is telling an affecting mother-daughter story.
 And while it might at first seem like some of the alternate universe cut-aways are thrown in for the sake of one-off gags, the Daniels' greatest magic trick is giving each of them genuine emotional payoffs.

 Critics were quick to draw comparisons to The Matrix, and Vanity Fair's Maureen Ryan wrote that the movie is "satisfyingly bonkers" but with an "emotional undertow that proves irresistible," while Empire's Ben Travis said it's a "cacophony of creativity that dazzles, delights, and defies explanation with every passing second."
-The film has a real shot at a Best Picture nod in 2023, and a Best Actress push for Yeoh also seems very possible.
-No offense to Doctor Strange, but if there's one movie about a multiverse of madness you see in 2022, make it this one.
+The film has a real shot at winning Best Picture in 2023, not to mention Best Supporting Actor for Ke Huy Quan and maybe even Best Actress for Michelle Yeoh, as well.
+No offense to Doctor Strange, but if you see one 2022 movie about a multiverse of madness, make it this one.